IanTaiAhn/econ6550/project/project_steps.md

 User demographics (Age, Gender, Income, Location)

-Time features from Click Time (e.g., hour, day of week)
+Time features from Click Time (e.g., hour, day of week) Use day of week for the time feature.

 Use the predicted clicks𝐷^(dhat) as your instrument